advaitp/Dijkstra-algorithm/README.md

 python3 djisktra.py
 ```

-Output of the program will be the image showing optimal path between intial and final points
+Output of the program will be the image showing optimal path between intial and final points as well as all the points of backtracked optimal path.